mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 ): Flow<T>
 ```

 The first parameter is the number of retries to make.
 The second parameter is a lambda that takes a `Throwable` as input and returns a `Boolean`.
-The lambda is used to decide if the operation should be retried or not.
+The lambda decides whether the operation should be retried.
 The default value of the `predicate` parameter is a lambda that always returns `true`, so the operation is always retried.

 Let's make a real example.
 We can create a repository interface to mimic the I/O operations over the network: